 Coverage is provided to female participants for prescription contraceptives and other U.S. Food and Drug Administration (FDA) approved contraceptive methods.
 A prescription is required.
-Benefits for generic contraceptives will be provided at 100 percent not subject to the calendar year deductible.
+Benefits for certain generic contraceptives will be provided at 100 percent not subject to the calendar year deductible.
+Refer to the CVS Caremark ACA Drug list at www.caremark.com for specific covered drugs.
 Brand contraceptives are subject to the calendar year deductible and the applicable copayment except in situations where there is no generic available within that specific method as identified by the FDA, or in situations where the generic within that specific method is not medically appropriate as determined by the participant's provider.
-In this situation, a medical necessity copayment waiver request must be submitted by to Prime.
+In this situation, a medical necessity copayment waiver request must be approved by CVS Caremark.